From specialty retailers to big name brands, these successful loyalty programs are driving engagement, retention and profits.

 Competition among retail loyalty programs is hotter than ever, and it’s easy to understand why.
 Seventy-seven percent of consumers say loyalty programs make them more likely to continue doing business with a brand.
 What’s more, consumers spend 37 percent more with brands when they are part of their loyalty program.1

 But retailers who aren’t affiliated with a big name brand or a hefty marketing budget needn’t worry about being left behind.
-In spite of increased competition, these seven successful loyalty programs fly under-the-radar — yet have thrived by building relationships, creating a sense of exclusivity, and delighting shoppers with personalized benefits and other perks tailored to their interests.
+In spite of increased competition, these six successful loyalty programs fly under-the-radar — yet have thrived by building relationships, creating a sense of exclusivity, and delighting shoppers with personalized benefits and other perks tailored to their interests.

 This free loyalty program targets people who love their home and love to shop at IKEA®.
 Unlike traditional loyalty programs that focus on earning and redeeming points, IKEA Family members enjoy special perks just for belonging — like free beverages while they shop, extra time for kids in the stores’ play area, exclusive monthly product discounts, price protection and an extended price adjustment policy.
 By understanding their customers — and the types of benefits that appeal to them — IKEA creates engagement, drives sales and earns its place among the best customer loyalty programs.